ernestang98/salad/README.md

 # Making salads great again!

-Optimisation of Salad Stop's business model in order to help improve their workflows
+Optimisation of Salad Stop's business model in order to help improve their business decisions and profits.

 ### 1. Overview